 In order to be recognised as a charity under English law, an institution whose purposes are exclusively charitable must be subject to the jurisdiction of the High Court of England and constituted under English law.
 Slightly different principles apply to corporate institutions (such as companies limited by guarantee) and unincorporated institutions (such as trusts and unincorporated associations).

-A company limited by guarantee or other corporate institution is subject to
+A company limited by guarantee or other corporate institution

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.